mckennalab/gene_146/README.md

-# gene_146
+# Gene/QBS 146 Class

-Code and course material for Gene/QBS 146: Foundations of Bioinformatics I
+This repository contains code and course material for Gene/QBS 146: Foundations of Bioinformatics I, taught at Dartmouth College in the spring term.
+A table of contents will develop here!